austinmhorn/leafy/README.md

 Pagination divides content up between pages, and allows users to skip between pages or go in order through the content.

 ### Icons
 An icon is a simplified image serving as an intuitive symbol that is used to help users to navigate the system.
-Typically, icons are hyperlinked
+Typically, icons are hyperlinked.

 ### Modal Window (pop-up)
 A modal window requires users to interact with it in some way before they can return to the system.